 The 2014 Bonds are subject to an interest rate swap agreement (the Swap Agreement) with a bank to convert the interest payments on the Organization's bonds payable from a floating interest rate to a fixed interest rate.
 This effectively reduces the impact of fluctuating interest rates on the Organization's cash flow.
 The Swap Agreement expires on November 1, 2024.
-As of December 31, 2022, the Swap Agreement carries a notional amount of \$15,366 and a fixed interest rate of 2.66% in exchange for the bank paying the Organization a tax-exempt rate based on the variable rate associated with the bonds payable.
+As of December 31, 2023, the Swap Agreement carries a notional amount of \$14,724 and a fixed interest rate of 2.66% in exchange for the bank paying the Organization a tax-exempt rate based on the variable rate associated with the bonds payable.

-The fair value of the Swap Agreement was in a favorable position of \$(872) as of December 31, 2022 and 2021, respectively, which are included as an asset and a liability in the consolidated statements of financial position, respectively.
-The change in fair value of the Swap Agreement was a gain of \$975 and \$636 for the years ended December 31, 2022 and 2021, respectively, which is included in the consolidated statements of activities as change in fair value of interest rate swap.
+The fair value of the Swap Agreement was in a favorable position of \$90 and \$103 as of December 31, 2023 and 2022, respectively, which are included as an asset in the consolidated statements of financial position.
+The change in fair value of the Swap Agreement was a loss of \$13 and gain of \$975 for the years ended December 31, 2023 and 2022, respectively, which is included in the consolidated statements of activities as change in fair value of interest rate swap.